lucasmbraz/flutter_planets_tutorial/README.md

-# Refactoring a Legacy Flutter App
+# Planets

 ![App preview][0]

+Fictitious Flutter app for booking interplanetary trips.

-This project contains all the code used in the *"Refactoring a Legacy Flutter App"* series.
+This repository contains the code used in the [*"Refactoring a Legacy Flutter App"*][5] series.
+It shows: 1) how to perform a safe refactoring; 2) how to implement a robust testing strategy using widget and integrations tests; and 3) how to architect the app following the MVP pattern.

 Each post in the series has a correspondent branch as follows: